What Is Cloud Bookkeeping?

 - What features you need, and whether you can get them in the core software or an add-on

 Some accountants will include your software, hosting, and other technology requirements in a comprehensive price that includes bookkeeping, payroll, controller review, and tax compliance.
-In these cases, the accountant will likely deal with the cloud bookeeping vendor and you will not have to manage that relationship.
+In these cases, the accountant will likely deal with the cloud bookkeeping vendor and you will not have to manage that relationship.
 In other cases, the accountant may simply pass on some references to you and leave you to work with the vendor directly.

 How to Get Started

 Frankly, we’re pretty excited about the possibilities and results we’ve seen with the implementations we’ve done.
-If we’ve piqued your curiosity about cloud bookeeping, please feel free to reach out so we can continue the conversation.
+If we’ve piqued your curiosity about cloud bookkeeping, please feel free to reach out so we can continue the conversation.
 We can share any specific current success stories of clients we have successful moved to the cloud, and we can discuss our recommendations and costs for a proposed move for your business.

 Feel free to give us a call or send us an email to start the conversation.